niclake/niclake.github.io/src/posts/2013/2013-01-17-fuck-cancer.md

   - Tumblr
 ---

 It is currently the evening of Sunday, Jan.
-13. I just got back from visiting my mother, Rebecca Lake, who has been at the University of Iowa hospitals over the course of the last month, being treated for a stomach blockage that prevented her from eating.
+13. I just got back from visiting my mother, who has been at the University of Iowa hospitals over the course of the last month, being treated for a stomach blockage that prevented her from eating.
 After undergoing surgery, it was discovered that she has end-stage stomach cancer that has metastasized.
 It could be 3 weeks, 6 months… they don't know.
 It all depends on how aggressive the cancer is and where it spreads to next.

 ---